Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Concluding Remarks

 The theory of the $p$-norm RKBSs given here pushes the abstract learning analysis in Banach spaces to the simple implementations for the learning methods in Banach spaces.
-In particular, we show that the support vector machine solutions in the $p$-norm RKBSs, which do not have any inner product, still can be represented as a linear combinations of some kernel basis, and their coefficients can be even solved by a finite dimensional convex optimization problem.
-This shows that the learning methods in the $p$-norm RKBSs are still well-posed in the practical applications, for the numerical examples of the binary classification in Figure~\ref{fig:Learning}.
+In particular, we show that the support vector machine solutions in the $p$-norm RKBSs, which do not have any inner product, can still be represented as a linear combinations of a kernel basis, and their coefficients can be solved by a finite dimensional convex optimization problem.
+This shows that the learning methods in the $p$-norm RKBSs are still well-posed in practical applications, for the numerical examples of the binary classification in Figure~\ref{fig:Learning}.
+In particular, the numerical example shows an imaginative ability of the learning method in RKBSs at the areas of no training data.
 Surprisingly, we find that the support vector machines in the $1$-norm RKBSs are strongly connected to the sparse sampling.
-This leads us to develop the novel learning tools called sparse learning methods.
+This leads us to developing the novel learning tools called sparse learning methods.
 More details are mentioned in Chapter~\ref{char-SVM}.